-"First vacation year" - the first vacation year is the calendar year in which the employee's first anniversary falls.
+"First vacation year" - for the purposes of this article the first vacation year is the calendar year in which the employee's first anniversary falls.

-- (b) Any employee who has received at least ten (10) days' pay at straight-time rates for each calendar month will have an annual vacation entitlement as follows: - (1) fifteen (15) days in each of the first (1st) to third (3rd) vacation years; with pay at six percent (6%) per annum. - (2) twenty (20) days in each of the fourth (4th) to eighth (8th) vacation years; with pay at eight percent (8%) per annum. - (3) twenty-five (25) days in each of the ninth (9th) to thirteenth (13th) vacation years; with pay at ten percent (10%) per annum. - (4) thirty (30) days in each of the fourteenth (14th) to nineteenth (19th) vacation years; with pay at twelve percent (12%) per annum. - (5) Effective January 1, 2009: thirty-five (35) days in the twentieth (20th) and each subsequent vacation year; with pay at fourteen percent (14%) per annum. - (c) Employees engaged on a part-time basis shall be entitled to annual vacation on a pro rata basis as above. - (d) An employee on vacation shall receive pay for regular hours as if the employee was at work. - (e) As soon as is practicable following the end of each vacation year, or on the separation of a regular employee, an adjustment will be made to the pay of the regular employee so that the pay for annual vacation for that vacation year is the appropriate percentage (in accordance with this article) of gross earnings in the vacation year.
-The amount payable for the year will be reduced by the amount necessary to provide pay for the number of days carried over the following vacation year.
+(b) Effective January 1, 2021 Vacation entitlement for regular employees is as follows:

+- (c) Employees engaged on a part-time basis shall be entitled to annual vacation on a pro rata basis as above. - (d) An employee on vacation shall receive pay for regular hours as if the employee was at work. - (e) As soon as is practicable following the end of each vacation year, or on the separation of a regular employee, an adjustment will be made to the pay of the regular employee so that the pay for annual vacation for that vacation year is the appropriate percentage (in accordance with this article) of gross earnings in the vacation year.
+The amount payable for the year will be reduced by the amount necessary to provide pay for the number of days carried over the following vacation year pursuant to entitlement to Article 18.5 Vacation Carryover. - (f) If employees with the exception of authorized vacation carryover under Article 18.5 Vacation Carryover, have not scheduled their vacation by October 31st the Employer will schedule the vacation days.
+The Employee will be able to adjust those dates if scheduling permits.

-18.2 Vacation Earnings
+18.2 Vacation Entitlement

-- (a) Regular employees shall earn their annual vacation entitlement for any calendar year only after reaching their anniversary date of hire.
-However, regular employees shall take their regular vacation in the year during which it is earned except during the employee's first year of employment when they are subject to Clause 18.2(b) below.
+- (a) Regular employees shall earn their annual vacation entitlement for each calendar year after reaching their anniversary date of hire.
+Except during the employee's first year of employment (where they are subject to Clause 18.2[b]) regular employees shall take their regular vacation in the year which it is earned.
 If the employee's employment is terminated prior to reaching the anniversary date, the employee shall repay the Employer for any vacation taken but not yet earned and such amount may be withheld from any funds owed to the employee by the Employer. - (b) In the first year of employment, a regular employee who has completed six (6) months of continuous service may take five (5) days' vacation with pay.
 If taken, this vacation entitlement shall be deducted from the employee's entitlement for the first anniversary year, and the employee shall not take any further vacation until completing one (1) full year of continuous service.
-Subject to Clause 18.6, any unused vacation time must be used prior to the employee's anniversary date.